programmerraja/MyBlog/content/misc/Blog ideas.md

 	- [ ] Alwasys create a wrapper when using thirdparty such that it easy to swap

 - [x] How make our website to hello world
+- [ ]  3 Lessons from the Smartest Developers I’ve Worked With

 ```
 Hi, I'm an infra developer.
 My daily work involves fixing or investigating issues at the infrastructure level.
 I plan to write about these investigations in a blog series with a Sherlock Holmes detective theme.
 I need your help to write these blogs.
 I'll share the story, and you convert it into a perfect detective-themed blog.
 The blog should include: